 PATIENT ASSESSMENT

 Dogs and cats that are diagnosed with fractures may be investigated for internal injuries prior to surgery.
 This assessment may happen at the regular family veterinary practice, at an emergency clinic or with Veterinary Specialist Services.
-This may include xrays of the chest and ultrasound of the abdomen, as well as blood tests to assess blood count, protein levels, internal organ function and blood clotting ability.
-Some animals with fractures need additional surgery or intensive medical treatment for their internal injuries prior to stabilization of fractures.
-Fractures are typically assessed with xrays, but in some cases a CT scan will be advised to gain more information.
+This may include radiographs (x-rays), ultrasound of the abdomen or thorax, as well as blood tests.
+Some animals with fractures need additional surgery or intensive medical treatment for their internal injuries prior to stabilisation of any fracture.
+Fractures are typically assessed with radiographs (x-rays), but in some cases a CT scan will be advised to gain more information.

 TYPES OF FRACTURE FIXATION

-Veterinary Specialist Services has a wide variety of internal fixation devices available.
+Veterinary Specialist Services has a wide variety of fracture fixation devices available.
 The exact fixation used in each fracture depends on the characteristics of the fracture, the patient age and temperament and surgeon preference.
 Veterinary Specialist Services has locking and dynamic compression bone plating systems, interlocking nails, circular and linear external skeletal fixation and pin/kirschner wire based fixation options along with casts and splints.
-In addition, fluoroscopy (low dose intra operative xray) is used in some procedures to confirm accurate fracture alignment and implant placement, or to minimize the extent of surgical dissection needed (minimally invasive fixation).
+In addition, fluoroscopy (low dose intra operative x-ray) is used in some procedures to confirm accurate fracture alignment and implant placement, or to minimise the extent of surgical dissection needed (minimally invasive fixation).

 TIMING OF FRACTURE TREATMENT

 Most fractures are best treated as soon as practically possible, providing the patient is well enough to have general anaesthesia for surgery.
-Dogs and cats are assessed on a case by case basis to determine the treatment plan - in some cases this means other internal injuries are treated first, either medically or surgically.
+Dogs and cats are assessed on a case by case basis to determine the treatment plan.
 Initial patient management may include splinting a broken bone with a bandage or cast to support the area and provide pain relief while the patient is stabilised for surgery.